ashzad123/Latex2Json/README.md

 JSON (json) module
 How to Use:

-Clone the repository or download the Python script.
+Clone the repository or download the final.ipynb Python script and the task.txt.
-Run the code
+Run the final.ipynb file code